1st Edition

 Neil Leach

 2.3.
-City as Spaceship-Spaceship as City
+City as Spaceship – Spaceship as City

-2.3.1 City as a Spaceship (CAAS)
+2.3.1 City As A Spaceship (CAAS)

 2.3.2 Outer Space Activities and the Future of Smart Habitats on Earth

-Madhu Thangavelu
+M. Thangavelu

 2.4.
 Smart Assistive Design Concepts for Enhancing Independent Living in Domestic Environments

-Mengni Zhang & Keith Evan Green
+Mengni Zhang and Keith Evan Green

 Hansel Bauman